These paleo granola bars are the perfect, healthy, chocolate filled snack for kids AND adults! Easy to make, package and store!

 Keep pressing and maneuvering it until it looks like a bar.

 Finally, just wrap the extra parchment paper up and over the top to keep it fresh!

 Let it set in the fridge for at least an hour before attempting to cut into bars.

 Either you can cut into bars or leave it be and the kiddos can tear off a clump (which is what mine do).
-I used to take the time to slice it night but it goes so fast that I don’t even bother anymore.
+I used to take the time to slice it right but it goes so fast that I don’t even bother anymore.

-Other Snacks From The Gluten Free Option You Might Enjoy
+Other Gluten Free Recipes You Might Like

 - In a food processor, add almonds, cashews and coconut.
 Pulse into small chunks (or as fine as you want)

 - In a medium bowl, combine nut mixture, chocolate chips and vanilla.
 Mix well.

 - Add dates to your food processor.
 No need to clean it!
 It might take a while, just keep blending on high.
 Once it all starts to stick together and forms a clump (see picture above) then it is done.

 - Add dates to mixture and work together with your hands.
 Just keep squishing it between your fingers and folder it over until all the nuts are mixed in tight.